-Davies, Peter J. Department of Botany, Cornell University, Ithaca, New York.
+Davies, Peter J. School of Integrative Plant Science, Cornell University, Ithaca, New York.

 Show previous versions

 The branch of plant sciences that aims to understand how plants live, function, and grow.
 Plant physiology is the discipline of botany concerned with the actions and mechanisms that occur in plants (Fig. 1).
 It seeks to understand all aspects and manifestations of plant life.
 Ultimately, the objective of plant physiology is to explain the life processes of plants by a minimal number of comprehensive principles founded in biology, chemistry, physics, and mathematics.
 However, plant physiology is a good deal more than the simple sum of these scientific disciplines.
 Physiology, in a general sense, aims at understanding the function of the whole organism.
 It strives at preserving the organism's integrity, and it needs more than the principles and methods of biochemistry and biophysics, for example, to do this.
 In addition, plant physiology relies ever more intensively on the genetic sciences in explaining how an organism's genetic makeup directs the growth and functioning of the plant and its interaction with the world around it.
 See also: Botany; Genetics; Plant; Plant growth

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.